voelzmo/codex/vault-aws-ha-setup.md

 ### <a name="toc4"></a> Initialize Vault

-1. Target the vault server with `safe`.
+1. Target the Vault server with `safe`.

     ```
     $ safe target "http://10.10.2.192:8200" prod
     ```

-1. We're going to run the `init` command which will output the keys we need to unseal the vault.
+1. We're going to run the `init` command which will output the keys we need to unseal the Vault.

     ```
     $ safe vault init